martinrist/haskell-sandbox/src/ThinkingWithTypes/Chapter02/README.md

     No :: Answer        -- Data constructor
     ```

-- With `-XDataKinds` enabled we also get:
+- With `DataKinds` enabled we also get:
   - A new kind, `Answer`
   - Promoted data constructors `'Yes'` and `'No` of kind `Answer`: